okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ## Overview

 Okta provides you with a seamless experience in the Okta Admin Console to integrate and submit your app for publication in the [Okta Integration Network (OIN)](https://www.okta.com/okta-integration-network/).
-When you obtain an [Okta Developer-Edition org](https://developer.okta.com/signup/), you can use it as a sandbox to integrate your app with Okta, as well as explore additional Okta features.
-When you decide to publish your integration to the OIN, you can use the same developer org to  and integrate your .
-You can create your app integration and add it to your developer-edition org for testing.
-Once you're satisfied with your tests, you can submit your integration to the OIN team directly from your developer-edition org Admin Console.
-The OIN team verifies your integration before they publish it in the [OIN catalog](https://www.okta.com/integrations/).
+When you obtain an [Okta Developer-Edition org](https://developer.okta.com/signup/), you can use it as a sandbox to integrate your app with Okta and explore more Okta features.
+When you decide to publish your integration to the OIN, you can use the same developer-edition org to submit your integration using the OIN Wizard.

+The OIN Wizard is a full-service tool in the Admin Console for you to:

+* Provide all your integration submission details.
+* Generate an app instance in your org for testing.
+* Submit your integration directly to the OIN team when you're satisfied with your test results.

+The OIN team verifies your submitted integration before they publish it in the [OIN catalog](https://www.okta.com/integrations/).

-> **Note:** Only cloud-based SaaS apps (either traditional Web applications with a back-end or a modern browser-based SPA) are published in the OIN catalog.
+> **Note:** Only cloud-based SaaS apps (either traditional web applications with a back-end or a modern browser-based SPA) are published in the OIN catalog.

 ### Protocols supported